 It has been about a month since the last earnings report for Badger Meter (BMI).
-Shares have lost about 5.6% in that time frame, underperforming the S&P 500.
+Shares have lost about 4.8% in that time frame, outperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Badger Meter due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.

-Badger Meter Q1 Earnings Beat Estimates, Revenues Miss
+Badger Meter Q4 Earnings Match Estimates, Revenues Up

-Net earnings for the quarter were $10.8 million or 37 cents per share compared with $7.5 million or 26 cents per share in the year-ago quarter, primarily driven by lower cost of sales.
-The figure beat the Zacks Consensus Estimate by a penny.
+Quarterly non-GAAP net earnings were $12.3 million or 42 cents per share compared with $11.6 million or 40 cents per share in the year-earlier quarter.
+The bottom line matched the Zacks Consensus Estimate.

 How Have Estimates Been Moving Since Then?